Daniel answered, “Blessed be the name of God forever and ever, for wisdom and might are his. Daniel 2:20

 Daniel Removed to Babylon

-3 The king spoke to Ashpenaz the master of his eunuchs, that he should bring in some of the Israelites, from the royal offspring and from the nobles; 4 youths in whom was no defect, but nice looking, and skillful in all wisdom, and endowed with knowledge, and understanding science, and with the ability to serve in the king’s palace; and that he should teach them the language and literature of the Chaldeans.
-5 The king appointed for them a daily portion from the king’s food, and from the wine which he drank, with which to nourish them for three years; at the end of which they should stand before the king.
+3 The king spoke to Ashpenaz the master of his eunuchs, that he should bring in some of the Israelites, from the royal offspring and from the nobles; 4 youths in whom was no defect but nice looking and skillful in all wisdom and endowed with knowledge, understanding science, and with the ability to serve in the king’s palace, and that he should teach them the language and literature of the Chaldeans.
+5 The king appointed for them a daily portion from the king’s food and from the wine which he drank, with which to nourish them for three years; at the end of which they should stand before the king.

 6 Now among these were descendants of Judah: Daniel, Hananiah, Mishael, and Azariah.
 7 The chief of the eunuchs gave names to them: to Daniel he gave the name Belteshazzar; to Hananiah, Shadrach; to Mishael, Meshach; and to Azariah, Abednego.

 8 But Daniel determined in his heart that he would not defile himself with the king’s food, nor with the wine which he drank.
 Therefore he requested of the chief of the eunuchs that he might not defile himself.
 9 Now God caused Daniel to find favor and compassion in the sight of the chief of the eunuchs.
 10 The chief of the eunuchs said to Daniel, “I fear my lord the king, who has appointed your food and your drink.
 For why should he see your faces looking worse than the other youths your age?
 Then you would endanger my head with the king.”